noyanc/ofxLibcrypto/README.md

 # ofxLibcrypto
-Small openFrameworks addon to encrypt and decrypt strings using the AES-256 algorithm which comes with OpenSSL's libcrypto library integrated into OF core.
+Small openFrameworks addon to encrypt and decrypt strings using the AES-256 algorithm.

+The AES-256 support comes with OpenSSL's libcrypto library integrated into OpenFrameworks core.
+No additional library needed.

 Tested on Android with openFrameworks 0.8.0